 The name Vino & Forte was chosen for its dual interpretation.
 Forte is an Italian music dynamic symbol for 'strength' and also a derivative in French meaning a person's particular skill.
 As for Vino, the duo are delighted to promote and serve a local wine for every performance with the aim of creating a relaxed concert environment.

 was born in Belgrade, Serbia, where he first developed an interest in guitar and studied under the Berkley School of Music curriculum.
-In 1998, he moved to Vancouver and graduated with an honors degree in Computer Science and Physics at the University of British Columbia.
+In 1998, Ivan moved to Vancouver and made the decision to pursue a career in computer science.
+He graduated with an honors degree in Computer Science and Physics at the University of British Columbia.

-In addition to the Tambura Rasa ensemble, which has toured across Canada, Ivan collaborates with string orchestras, flamenco, belly and samba dance troupes and many guest artists during his live shows.
+In addition to the Tambura Rasa ensemble, which has toured across Canada over the years, Ivan collaborates with string quartets, flamenco dance troupes and various guest artists during his live shows.
 Tambura Rasa's 2014 album "Arribada" was nominated for Best World Music Recording of the year for the 2015 West Canadian Music Awards (WCMA).